CORE FUNDING READY RECKONER

 National Childcare Scheme

-The National Childcare Scheme is a pathway to truly accessible, affordable, quality childcare.
-From October 2019 it will replace all previous targeted childcare programmes with a single, streamlined and user-friendly Scheme to help parents meet the cost of quality childcare.
+In October 2019 replaced all previous targeted childcare programmes with a single, streamlined and user-friendly scheme to help parents meet the cost of quality childcare.

 Supports are available for families with children aged between 24 weeks and 15 years who are attending any participating Tusla registered childcare service, including any Tusla registered childminder.

-The NCS Training Team have developed a series of video resources for parents/applicants and these may be of help for the application process and can also be viewed on the National Childcare Scheme’s YouTube channel Here
+The team have also developed a series of video resources for parents/applicants and these may be of help for the application process and can also be viewed on the National Childcare Scheme’s YouTube channel Here

 For further information relating to the National Childcare Scheme please visit the National Childcare Scheme

-A webinar giving an overview of the 2 reports launched by the Minister for Children, Equality, Disability, Integration and Youth this week is now available to watch here:
+A webinar giving an overview of the two reports launched by the Minister for Children, Equality, Disability, Integration and Youth on the New Funding Model and Workforce Plan for Early Years can be accessed below:

 Let’s Get Ready – Getting Ready to Start Primary School